-Members must have repaid at least 10% of the original loan value (or 25% for Gold & Platinum loans above £10,000) before applying to top up their loan.
+Members must have repaid at least 20% of their 1st Personal Loan (or 10% for future top ups) or 10% of their Advantage Loan before applying to top up their loan.
 It is important you are comfortable with your repayments and do not overstretch yourself, financially.

 You are able to make extra repayments or pay off a loan early without incurring penalties.
 However, if you are applying to top up a loan, lump sum repayments do not qualify, unless you can prove the sum has been built up through regular savings.

 It can be disappointing if your loan application is declined, but there are steps you can take to understand why.

 A County Court Judgment is a type of court order in England, Wales and Northern Ireland that a creditor can apply to have registered against you if you fail to repay money you owe.
 A CCJ shows on your credit report and can negatively affect your ability to get credit for up to six years.